Image resizing and cropping

 in URLs), with or without an additional focal gravity option.

-For example, when cropping the landscape image below to a portrait view, the classic algorithm selects the areas with the most graphically salient spots, which include the tree against the bright blue and white sky, while the subject algorithm focuses on the subjects that the AI-engine predicts are most likely to capture human attention, primarily the boat, lake and mountains.
+For example, when cropping the landscape image below to a portrait view, the classic algorithm selects the areas with the most graphically salient spots, which includes the colorful garden in the south east corner, while the subject algorithm focuses on the subjects that the AI-engine predicts are most likely to capture human attention, primarily the tower, cloud and fountains.

 AI-based subject method